mrsingleton/jour71105/lessons/data/math/averages/01-mean.md

 # Mean
-Use this average when working with similar numbers in a tight range.
-The mean skews unreliably when the range includes outlier figures.
+This is the average to use when working with numbers that are of similar value and in a relatively tight range.
+The mean can skew unreliably when the range includes an outlier figure.

 ## Challenge
+Use the following data to calculate the mean from among the donation amounts.

 |Donor|Type|Recipient|Party|Amount|
 |:--|:--|:--|:--|--:|